-- 50.-(1) Where a child is convicted of an offence, the court may make an order discharging the offender conditionally on his entering into recognisance to be of good behaviour for a period to be specified which does not exceed three years. - (2) The court may require a surety from the parent or guardian and the child, be required where the parent, guardian or child do not have the financial means to pay.
+Conditional 50.-(1) Where a child is convicted of an offence, the court may make an order discharging the offender conditionally on his entering into recognisance to be of good behaviour for a period to be specified which does not exceed three years.

+(2) The court may require a surety from the parent or guardian and the child,

+Provided that a financial surety shall not be required where the parent, guardian or child do not have the financial means to pay.